Informal empire: United Kingdom

 In the economic sphere, the British informal empire was driven by the free trade economic system of the Empire.
 In the so-called "Imperialism of Free Trade" thesis, as articulated by historians Ronald Robinson and John "Jack" Gallagher, the British Empire expanded as much by the growth of informal empire as it did by acquiring formal dominion over colonies.
-Furthermore, British investment in empire was to be found not only in the formal Empire, but also in the informal empire – and, by Robinson and Gallagher's account, was indeed predominantly located in the informal empire.
+Furthermore, British investment in empire was to be found not only in the formal Empire, but also in the informal empire—and, by Robinson and Gallagher's account, was indeed predominantly located in the informal empire.
 It is estimated that between 1815 and 1880, £1,187,000,000 in credit had accumulated abroad, but no more than one-sixth was placed in the formal empire.
 Even by 1913, less than half of the £3,975,000,000 of foreign investment lay inside the formal Empire.

-British historian David Reynolds has claimed that during the process of decolonisation, it was hoped that as an alternative to the declining formal empire, informal influence, marked by economic ties and defense treaties would hold sway over the former colonies.
+The British historian David Reynolds has claimed that during the process of decolonisation, it was hoped that as an alternative to the declining formal empire, informal influence, marked by economic ties and defense treaties, would hold sway over the former colonies.
 Reynolds suggested that the establishment of the Commonwealth was an attempt to maintain some form of indirect influence over the newly independent countries.

 United States

-U.S. foreign policy from the late 19th century onward, under Presidents such as Grover Cleveland, Theodore Roosevelt, Woodrow Wilson and New Deal leaders, has been described as "informal empire".
+U.S. foreign policy from the late 19th century onward, under Presidents such as Grover Cleveland, Theodore Roosevelt, Woodrow Wilson, and New Deal leaders, has been described as "informal empire".
 20th century U.S. policy of establishing international influence through friendly regimes, military bases and interventions, and economic pressure, has drawn comparisons with the informal empires of European colonial powers.
-The fundamental elements involved a clientelistic relationship with the elite, sometimes established forcibly, effective veto power over issues pertaining to the Great Power's interests, and the use of military threats, regime change, or multilateral pressure to accomplish diplomatic aims.
+The fundamental elements involved a clientelistic relationship with the elite, sometimes established forcibly; effective veto power over issues pertaining to the Great Power's interests; and the use of military threats, regime change, or multilateral pressure to accomplish diplomatic aims.
 The policy is intended to create an international economic order that benefits the Great Power by creating markets for export and investment, improving the profitability of their capitalists.
-This commitment to open economy is selective and applied only when it benefits their producers.
-Philippines, Vietnam, Iraq and Iran are examples of this policy being implemented.
+This commitment to an open economy is selective and applied only when it benefits their producers.
+The Philippines, Vietnam, Iraq, and Iran are examples of this policy being implemented.